PatWalters/rd_filters/README.md

 First off, you're going to want to copy **alert_collection.csv** and **rules.json** to a directory and set the FILTER_RULES_DATA environment variable to point to that directory.
-If your using a bash-ish shell and the files are in /home/elvis/data that would be:
+If you are using a bash-ish shell and the files are in /home/elvis/data that would be:
 ```
 export FILTER_RULES_DATA=/home/elvis/data